cjml0808/cjml0808.github.io/_pages/about.md

 Research Interests
 ======
 My research interests lie in the theory and application of machine learning, particularly in statistical machine learning theory, unsupervised learning, federated learning, and their applications in agriculture and space physics.
+If you want to have a chat, please always feel free to contact me through Email!

 Publications
 ======